gethop-dev/pubsub/README.md

 user>
 ```

 Next we subscribe to the topic we are interested in.
 We tell the MQTT broker that we want to subscribe to that topic with a QoS of 1.
-When we subscribe to a topic, we receive a `tag` from the broker that we later need to cancel the subscription.
-So keep it around:
+When we subscribe to a topic, we receive a `tag` from the broker.
+We need that tag later to cancel the subscription.
+So store it:

 ``` clojure
 user> (def tag (core/subscribe! client topic {:qos 1} consuming-callback))